crimanlor/SoprAlbum-TDD/readme.md

 **Suitcase: Calculate price when the number of pages is not even**

-- **Case 1**: Should return undefined when the number of pages is odd and binding is rústica.
+- **Case 1**: Should return undefined when the number of pages is odd and binding is rustic.
-- **Case 2**: Should return undefined when the number of pages is odd and binding is cartoné.
+- **Case 2**: Should return undefined when the number of pages is odd and binding is case.

-**Suitcase: Calculate price for rústica binding**
+**Suitcase: Calculate price for rustic binding**

 - **Case 3**: Should return 20.00 € when number of pages is 20.
 - **Case 4**: Should return 21.40 € when number of pages is 22.